snowplow/documentation/docs/modeling-your-data/modeling-your-data-with-dbt/dbt-advanced-usage/dbt-incremental-logic-pre-release/index.md

 ## Instructions

-To enable the new macro to override the default dbt sql generation you **must** add the following to the top level of your `dbt_project.yml` file:
+Assuming you have the pre-release versions installed, to enable the new macro to override the default dbt sql generation you **must** add the following to the top level of your `dbt_project.yml` file:

 ```yaml
 # dbt_project.yml